Quick Start Setup Guide

 Watch Stage 3 deploy the Docker image from the To-Do List K8s Service to your Kubernetes cluster.

-To see the To-Do List app you deployed running in your browser, click the link next to Load Balancer.
+To see the To-Do List app you deployed running in your browser, click the Rollout Deployment node in Stage 3 Prod, and then click the link next to Load Balancer.

 The To-Do List app will open in a new tab.
 Once you see the app, return to the browser tab for Continuous Deployment.